Zmrihawy/Webutvikling-project3/README.md

 actions like searching for an item, filtering of items and sorting of items.

+## Testing

+### CYPRESS
+For end to end testing we take advantage of cypress' functionality and test what would exactly happen in real time when a user searches for an item from the backend.
+The aim is to test that the item is fetched from the backed and downloaded for the client.
+With cypress we test this and confirm that a user gets a search result containing at least one component if the item is available in the backend.
+The test fails if the component is not available.

+To use cypress navigate to the client directory and the run the following command: `npx cypress open` Then select a test file to begin running it.

 ## Design and Functionality
 Our catalog contains a search input field where users can search up items and get back a result in form of a list.
 The result is a list of all items that have a name, a category, or a producer of the item that contains the letters